Environment, health and safety

 Our fight against climate change

 The Group is committed to monitoring its direct and indirect greenhouse gas emissions (GGE) to measure the environmental impact of its activities and implement priority measures to reduce them.
-In 2014, each Ipsen site conducted a report on greenhouse gas emissions and deployed an improvement action plan.
+In 2017, we implemented 21 energy and water management projects to reach the ambitious goals we have established.
 Furthermore, the Group has rolled out a number of initiatives in the last few years to reduce its carbon footprint, focusing on energy consumption in particular, including:

 - conducting energy audits for industrial or Research and Development sites;